-Slice your bread on bias.
+Step 2: Slice your bread on the bias.
 It looks prettier that way.

-Add the french toast to a pan on medium-high heat that has been coated with butter.
+Step 4: Add the french toast to a pan on medium-high heat that has been coated with butter.
 Cook on each side until brown, about 2 minutes or so.
-If you are making a lot of french toast, you can put the pieces on a baking sheet and keep them warm in a 300 degree oven.
+If you are making a lot of french toast, you can put the pieces on a baking sheet and keep them warm in a 300-degree oven.

-Sprinkle the tops of the french toast with the super fine sugar (if you do not have super fine sugar, give regular sugar a whirl in the food processor).
+Step 6: Sprinkle the tops of the french toast with the superfine sugar (if you do not have superfine sugar, give regular sugar a whirl in the food processor).